 You’ll reach the waiting area for Yeosu-bound services first (여수).
 Walk just a bit further – almost to the very end of the roofed passageway – if you’re heading for Suncheon (순천).

-Note that some buses numbered 330 and 960 also travel in the opposite direction (i.e., to Yeosu), so be sure to confirm a particular vehicle’s destination as you board.
+Some buses numbered 330 and 960 also travel in the opposite direction (i.e., to Yeosu), so be sure to confirm a particular vehicle’s destination as you board.

 In order to make commuting easier, I’d strongly recommend downloading one (or both) of the two major homegrown navigation maps: KakaoMap and Naver Map.
 (Check the App Store or Google Play for the version that will work on your device.)
 There’s a useful comparison of the two apps on another blog, and I’m in general agreement with many of that author’s observations, except that I personally rely on KakaoMap more as it has advantages if you can read Korean (he leans towards Naver Map as it’s more English-friendly).
 Quite often, I use both apps when planning routes and fine-tune based on differences that might pop up between the two.